weng-lab/cluster-buster/README.md

    If set to 1 or higher, keep only this amount of best scoring clusters above the cluster threshold for each sequence.
 If set to 0, keep all clusters above the cluster threshold for each sequence.
+-G Extract genomic coordinates from sequence name and output genomic coordinates instead of relative coordinates.
+   Examples of sequence names from which chromosome names and start positions can be extracted:
+     - chr10:123456
+     - chr10:123456-234567
+     - chr10:123456@@gene_name
+     - chr10:123456-234567@@gene_name
+   Specify if the start coordinate is zero- or one-based:
+     0: zero-based
+     1: one-based
 -f Output format (default = 0).
    0: Print the clusters in the first sequence sorted by score, then the
       clusters in the second sequence sorted by score, etc.